Second Floor, Maxwell Hall, Warrior Hub (507.457.2800), Fax: 507.457.5578

 Application for Graduation

-The requirements for graduation with Associate in Arts and baccalaureate degrees are listed in the Academic Policies & University Requirements section of this catalog, respectively.
+The requirements for graduation with Associate of Arts and baccalaureate degrees are listed in the Academic Policies & University Requirements section of this catalog, respectively.
 Candidates for graduation should review the requirements specified for their major/minor, and submit an online Application for Graduation to the Warrior Hub after they have registered for their final term and the DARS indicates that all coursework has been completed.

 Applications are processed in the order in which they are received.
 Students should allow approximately six weeks minimum for application processing and notification.
 Notifications will be sent to the student’s WSU email account.